Attention deficit hyperactivity disorder

-ADHD management recommendations vary and usually involve some combination of medications, counseling, and lifestyle changes.
-The British guideline emphasises environmental modifications and education about ADHD for individuals and carers as the first response.
-If symptoms persist, parent-training, medication, or psychotherapy (especially cognitive behavioural therapy) can be recommended based on age.
-Canadian and American guidelines recommend medications and behavioural therapy together, except in preschool-aged children for whom the first-line treatment is behavioural therapy alone.
-Stimulant medications are the most effective pharmaceutical treatment, although there may be side effects and any improvements will be reverted if medication is ceased.

-ADHD, its diagnosis, and its treatment have been considered controversial since the 1970s.
-These controversies have involved doctors, teachers, policymakers, parents, and the media.
-Topics have included causes of ADHD and the use of stimulant medications in its treatment.
-ADHD is now a well-validated clinical diagnosis in children and adults, and the debate in the scientific community mainly centers on how it is diagnosed and treated.
-ADHD was officially known as attention deficit disorder (ADD) from 1980 to 1987; prior to the 1980s, it was known as hyperkinetic reaction of childhood.
-Symptoms similar to those of ADHD have been described in medical literature dating back to the 18th century.
+Impairments resulting from deficits in self-regulation such as time management, inhibition, task initiation, and sustained attention can include poor professional performance, relationship difficulties, and numerous health risks, collectively predisposing to a diminished quality of life and a reduction in life expectancy.
+It is associated with other mental disorders as well as non-psychiatric disorders, which can cause additional impairment.

+While ADHD involves a lack of sustained attention to tasks, inhibitory deficits also can lead to difficulty interrupting an already ongoing response pattern, manifesting in the perseveration of actions despite a change in context whereby the individual intends the termination of those actions.
+This symptom is known colloquially as hyperfocus and is related to risks such as addiction and types of offending behaviour.
+ADHD can be difficult to tell apart from other conditions.
+ADHD represents the extreme lower end of the continuous dimensional trait (bell curve) of executive functioning and self-regulation, which is supported by twin, brain imaging and molecular genetic studies.

+The precise causes of ADHD are unknown in most individual cases.
+Meta-analyses have shown that the disorder is primarily genetic with a heritability rate of 70–80%, where risk factors are highly accumulative.
+The environmental risks are not related to social or familial factors; they exert their effects very early in life, in the prenatal or early postnatal period.
+However, in rare cases, ADHD can be caused by a single event including traumatic brain injury, exposure to biohazards during pregnancy, or a major genetic mutation.
+As it is a neurodevelopmental disorder, there is no biologically distinct adult-onset ADHD except for when ADHD occurs after traumatic brain injury.

 Signs and symptoms

 Inattention, hyperactivity (restlessness in adults), disruptive behaviour, and impulsivity are common in ADHD.
-Academic difficulties are frequent as are problems with relationships.
-The symptoms can be difficult to define, as it is hard to draw a line at where normal levels of inattention, hyperactivity, and impulsivity end and significant levels requiring interventions begin.
+Academic difficulties are frequent, as are problems with relationships.
+The signs and symptoms can be difficult to define, as it is hard to draw a line at where normal levels of inattention, hyperactivity, and impulsivity end and significant levels requiring interventions begin.

 According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and its text revision (DSM-5-TR), symptoms must be present for six months or more to a degree that is much greater than others of the same age.
 This requires at least six symptoms of either inattention or hyperactivity/impulsivity for those under 17 and at least five symptoms for those 17 years or older.
 The symptoms must be present in at least two settings (e.g., social, school, work, or home), and must directly interfere with or reduce quality of functioning.
-Additionally, several symptoms must have been present before age twelve.
+Additionally, several symptoms must have been present before age 12 as per DSM-5 criteria.
+However, research indicates the age of onset should not be interpreted as a prerequisite for diagnosis given contextual exceptions.

-Subtypes
+Presentations

 ADHD is divided into three primary presentations: